-CRCC is overseen by a board of 12 trustees, to which Karlene Stokes was appointed as Chair in December 2017.
+CRCC is overseen by a board of nine trustees, to which Alan Shepherd became Chair in December 2019.

-The board has representation of Cornwall Council elected members, with a wide range of interests and skills from across the county.
-Trustees are involved at different levels, with an Executive Committee working closely with the Chief Executive and finance team.
-Trustees have general involvement with all staff, which helps their understanding of work and enables them to provide appropriate support when needed.
+The board has representation with a wide range of interests and skills from across the county.
+Trustees are involved at different levels and have general involvement with all staff, which helps their understanding of work and enables them to provide appropriate support when needed.

 Colonel Edward Bolitho was appointed as Lord Lieutenant of Cornwall in September 2011 and we are delighted that he became our Patron.